-The Gondola ride remains open throughout they year except for the times when the weather is a bit extreme; specially during winter and monsoon season.
-If it is snowing a bit too much; or raining with high winds then the ride is closed for safety reasons.
+The Gondola ride remains open throughout the year except for the times when the weather is a bit extreme; especially during winter and monsoon season.
+If it is snowing a bit too much or raining with high winds then the ride is closed for safety reasons.

 Frozen Lake is what the guides call it; even in the months of July and August.
 The fact is that this lake is frozen only in winter; not in summer.

 In order to get to the lake, after you arrive at the Phase 2 Gondola station, just start walking to your right and you will get there.
 The fun fact is that there is actually a motorable road up here to the lake that Army uses.

 So you don’t even need to climb anywhere.
 Just keep walking to your right on the road and it will bring you to the lake.
 I have posted a step-by-step trek guide with pictures at How to Trek to Alpather Lake on Your Own Easily?